Head of Learning and Policy

 - Organize cross-unit discussions of programme evaluations together with the Executive Group (DG, DDG and CFO) and other relevant colleagues to ensure institutional consideration of the findings and before a management response is drafted (L).

 - Building on the organization’s experience and lessons, provide input, guidance and feedback to programme teams with regard to the development and delivery of training for peacebuilding teams.
 Identify learning opportunities and engage in networking in order to source potential training and learning opportunities for Interpeace and partner teams (L).

-2.1 Ensure the functioning of Interpeace’s thematic programmes, including on resilience and reconciliation, from beginning to the end including design, monitoring and evaluation, fundraising, planning, budget management and reporting.
+- Ensure the functioning of Interpeace’s thematic programmes from beginning to the end including design, monitoring and evaluation, fundraising, planning, budget management and reporting.